 We recognize that a meaningful network of support is essential to retaining top talent regardless of background.
 In addition to the current programs of membership and professional development, the Diversity, Equity and Inclusion Committee and our firm will focus on the following strategies:

 - Ensuring that responsible partners and mentors work effectively with newer lawyers to train them to be excellent lawyers and to integrate them into the firm

 - Encouraging informal support systems for new lawyers within the firm, including effective mentoring of associates with diverse backgrounds

 - Ensuring that we addresses head on issues that may negatively affect our goal of retaining top talent

 Martin Luther King Jr. Day

 Martin Luther King Jr. Day is an opportunity honor Dr. Martin Luther King Jr. and to reflect on civil rights in our country and consider how far we have yet to go.
 Martin Luther King Jr. Day is a national holiday as well as a national day of service.
 Thus, its motto is often heard as “A day on, not a day off.”
-In the spirit of this sentiment, the firm encourage employees to use the firm holiday provided to engage in at least one act of service or education about civil rights and/or racial injustice in our country and communities.
+In the spirit of this sentiment, we encourage employees to use the firm holiday provided to engage in an act of service or education about civil rights and/or racial injustice in our country and communities.
 In doing so, we continue the legacy of Dr. King, who spent his life working to better the lives of others.

-Bose McKinney & Evans’ internship program is focused on a diversity fellowship to 1L students from historically underrepresented backgrounds.
+Our internship program is focused on a diversity fellowship to 1L students from historically underrepresented backgrounds.
 Find out more information.